-That security allows you to breathe easy while you enjoy cash-back benefits.
+That security allows you to breathe easily while you enjoy cash-back benefits.
 It also ensures your cash back lands in your account.

-Cash back is usually a percentage of your total purchase, such as 2% or 5%.
+The cash back you earn is usually a percentage of your total purchase, such as 2% or 5%.
 Once you hit $25, you can cash out to PayPal, Venmo, or your bank account.

-Many receipt-scanning cash-back apps make shoppers buy certain products or shop at certain stores to get your rebates.
-Not CoinOut.
+Many receipt-scanning cash-back apps make shoppers buy certain products or shop at certain stores to get their rebates.
+But CoinOut doesn’t work that way.
 You can scan almost any receipt for practically any product and get cash back.

-CoinOut accepts receipts from supermarkets, restaurants, coffee shops, gas stations, or pretty much anywhere that gives you a receipt with purchase.
-But ATM receipts, non-English language receipts, and handwritten receipts don’t count.
+CoinOut accepts receipts from supermarkets, restaurants, coffee shops, gas stations, or pretty much anywhere that gives you a receipt with a purchase.
+However, ATM receipts, non-English language receipts, and handwritten receipts don’t count.

 What’s the catch?
 You have no idea how much you’ll get when you scan your receipt.
 The cash back is completely random, so you might get just a penny after you send in your receipt.
 CoinOut doesn’t say how much you can potentially earn, but it does note it sets a minimum and maximum amount daily.

-There’s also a limit to the number of receipts you can scan each day, and that limit changes.
+There’s also a limit to the number of receipts you can scan daily, which changes.
 But you have two weeks from the date of the receipt to scan it, so if you hit the limit one day, you can just wait.

-When it’s time to access your earnings, you can have the app direct-deposit the cash into your bank account, send the money to your PayPal account, or pick an Amazon gift card.
-While there’s no minimum amount for gift cards or direct deposit, you need at least $10 for PayPal.
+When it’s time to access your earnings, you can have the app direct deposit the cash into your bank account, send the money to your PayPal account, or pick an Amazon gift card.

 6. Checkout 51

 Checkout 51 lets you browse offers from well-known brands, like Chobani and The Laughing Cow, and add the ones you like to your list.
-You can sort by product category or store, and many products are available at multiple grocery chains.
-Additionally, Checkout 51 also lists several basic food items, such as bread and eggs, that are eligible for cash back regardless of the retailer.
+You can sort by product category or store; many products are available at multiple grocery chains.
+Additionally, Checkout 51 also lists several basic food items, such as bread and eggs, that are eligible for cashback regardless of the retailer.

-Offers go live at 12am on Thursday in each time zone and expire the following Wednesday at 11:59pm.
+Offers go live at midnight on Thursday in each time zone and expire the following Wednesday at 11:59 pm.
 You must snap a copy of your receipt while the offer is still active.
 Because offers are available in limited quantities, it’s important to check your Checkout 51 shopping list before your next shopping trip to ensure offers are still available.

 Once you’ve finished shopping, you snap a photo of your receipt.
 When the app approves your receipt, it adds cash back to your account.
 You can cash out once you’ve earned at least $20.
 You can choose PayPal or a paper check.

-Checkout 51 members can also earn up to $0.25 per gallon on fuel purchases at gas stations like Shell, BP, Exxon, and Chevron.
+Checkout 51 members can also earn cashback on fuel purchases at gas stations like Shell, BP, Exxon, and Chevron.